prysmaticlabs/documentation/docs/how-prysm-works/ethereum-2.0-public-api.md

 ## Contributing

 Thanks for wanting to contribute to our eth2 API!
-Go libraries may be generated from the [ethereumapis repository](https://github.com/prysmaticlabs/ethereumapis) using [Bazel](https://bazel.build), making it easy to make changes to the schemas needed and generate Go files from them.
+Go and Java libraries may be generated from the [ethereumapis repository](https://github.com/prysmaticlabs/ethereumapis) using [Bazel](https://bazel.build), making it easy to make changes to the schemas needed and generate Go files or Java packages from them.
 Here's what you need to get started:

 ### Dependencies